Local Whittle estimation with (quasi-)analytic wavelets: Estimation

 Differentiating expression~\eqref{eqn:critere} with respect to the matrix $\bG$ yields

-where the exponent $T$ denotes the transpose operator.
 Some keys for complex matrix differentiation can be found in \cite{matrixdiff}.
-Hence, the minimum for fixed $\bd$ is attained at In \cite{Shimotsu07} the resulting objective function only depends of $\bd$ since the phases are parametric while in \cite{Baek2020} the authors consider a general form of phases.
-In both \cite{Shimotsu07} and \cite{Baek2020}, with Fourier-based approach, a real matrix $\bG(\bd)$ and complex valued matrices $\bGamma_j(\bd)$, including the phases $\bigl(\phi_{\ell,m}\bigr)_{\ell,m=,,\dots, \dim}$ are considered. $\bG(\bd)$ and $\bGamma_j(\bd)$ are estimated in a second step, together with parameter $\bd$, minimizing the objective function obtained when replacing $\bG$ by $\hat \bG(\bd)$ in \eqref{eqn:critere}.
-Yet, our procedure enables to estimate the magnitude of the correlation even when the phase is equal to $\pi/2$, with imaginary terms in $\bG$.
+Hence, the minimum for fixed $\bd$ is attained at In \cite{Shimotsu07} the resulting objective function only depends of $\bd$ since the phases are parametric whereas in \cite{Baek2020} the authors consider a general form of phases.
+In both \cite{Shimotsu07} and \cite{Baek2020}, with a Fourier-based approach, a real matrix $\bG(\bd)$ and complex valued matrices $\bGamma_j(\bd)$, including the phases $\bigl(\phi_{\ell,m}\bigr)_{\ell,m=,,\dots, \dim}$, are considered. $\bG(\bd)$ and $\bGamma_j(\bd)$ are estimated in a second step, together with parameter $\bd$.
+They minimize the objective function obtained when replacing $\bG$ by $\hat \bG(\bd)$ in \eqref{eqn:critere}.
+However, our procedure makes it possible to estimate the magnitude of the correlation even when the phase is equal to $\pi/2$, with imaginary terms in $\bG$.

 Replacing $\bG$ by $\hat \bG(\bd)$, the objective function is defined by

 Since $\bGamma_j(\bd)=\diag{2^{-j\bd}}$, we obtain